Powell’s Tillery Institute Gymnastics Teams.

-The Abertillery gymnasts successful days seemed to be on the wane, there was not a lot of reporting on the teams in the early 1920’s.
+The Abertillery gymnasts’ successful days seemed to be on the wane, there wasn’t a great deal of reporting on the teams in the early 1920’s.
 There was an article on the members of the Powell’s Tillery Institute gymnastics team entering into the Cricket League and there was a new list of team members.
-The new squad members were as folows – Mr J. Jones; Mr G. Pittaway; Mr W. Davies; Mr W. Harvey; Mr P. Jones; Mr G. Coles; Mr H. Jenkins; Mr J. Jones; Mr D. Page; Mr H. Thomas and Mr S. Cook:
+The new squad members were as follows – Mr J. Jones; Mr G. Pittaway; Mr W. Davies; Mr W. Harvey; Mr P. Jones; Mr G. Coles; Mr H. Jenkins; Mr J. Jones; Mr D. Page; Mr H. Thomas and Mr S. Cook:

 The Powell’s Tillery ladies gymnastics team reformed at this time.

 On Saturday 4th of March 1922, the Powell’s Tillery Institute ladies gymnastics team took part in their first contest since their reformation.